Eden12345/JSequencer/README.md

 ![screencap](https://github.com/Eden12345/JSequencer/blob/master/assets/screencap.png)

-I will be refactoring this shortly so that I instead use my own custom DOM manipulation library.
+I will be building off of the sound banks I used and the Tone.js Player classes to create a sequencer that will allow one player to create an a layered, looped sequence.
+I will also be refactoring the entire project so that I use my own custom DOM manipulation library rather than jQuery.